osmosis-labs/docs/docs/networks/README.md

 :::warning Important Notice
 ###
-> **During April, 2023**, `osmo-test-4` will remain the official testnet while `osmo-test-5` will be in public beta.
+> **On June 15th, 2023**, `osmo-test-4` will be soft deleted.
+The new official testnet will be `osmo-test-5`.
 >
-> **During May, 2023**, `osmo-test-4` will be deprecated (but not removed) and the official testnet will become `osmo-test-5`.
->
-> **On June 1st, 2023**, `osmo-test-4` will be deleted.
->
-> For now, the official testnet is `osmo-test-4`.
-Unless bugs are discovered, in May we will promote `osmo-test-5` as the official testnet.
->
 > `osmo-test-5` is not a fork of mainnet, it has started with no state.
-The rationale is to treat it like a separate production environment, with its own relayers and pools.
-Forking mainnet creates a lot of unusable chain state (with pools and IBC channels that are now unusable) and makes configuring the frontend complicated.
 >
-> We will also release a devnet publicly, which will be a fork of mainnet.
+> Devnet and edgenet are now available at https://github.com/osmosis-labs/testnets
 :::

 |        | Mainnet                                     | Testnet (New)                              | Testnet (Legacy)                          |